ocademy-ai/machine-learning/_sources/machine-learning-productionization/model-training-and-evaluation.md

 ## Acknowledgments

 Thanks to Google for creating the open-source course [Testing and Debugging in Machine Learning](https://developers.google.com/machine-learning/testing-debugging) which is licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-It contributes to the majority of [Model evaluation](#model-evaluation), [Model debugging & improvement](#model-deugging-improvement), [Model optimization](#model-optimization) and assignments.
+It contributes to the majority of [Model evaluation](#model-evaluation), [Model debugging & improvement](#model-deugging-improvement), [Model optimization](#model-optimization), and assignments.

 Thanks to [@chiphuyen](https://github.com/chiphuyen) for creating the [Machine Learning Systems Design](https://huyenchip.com/machine-learning-systems-design/toc.html) which inspires some of the contents in this section.